skafos/skafos-see-similar/README.md

   e.querySelector('[data-seesimilartextstarted]').innerHTML='Items Found!';
   e.dataset.seeSimilarCompleted=true;
+  setTimeout(function (){
+   e.dataset.seeSimilarCompletedFinal=true;
+  },3000)

 }
 ```

-The above code will fetch the data from our api and show the similar products on your collections page.
+The above code will fetch the data from our api and show the similar products on your collection's page.
 If you have complex requirements on the product item on the collection grid, like if you want to show variant swatches etc, then you need to alter the `skafosSeeSimilar` function above to modify the product template before it gets added to the `similarProducts` array.
-The `item` object in the above for loop will have the following info for you to work with:
+The `item` object in the above `for` loop will have the following info for you to work with:
 ```
 {
 description: "PRODUCT'S_DESCRIPTION"